Table of Contents

 “As there are numerous causes of skin lesions in dogs, it is important to determine the underlying cause to help guide treatment recommendations.”

 – Dr. Alison Diesel, DVM [source]

 But your vet will give your dog a thorough examination to see if there is any underlying conditions that lead to these dog skin conditions in the first place.

 Why and When to Use Over the Counter Dog Skin Infection Treatments?

-The reason many pet owners choose to use some of the best otc dog skin infection treatments is because more and more dogs are becoming resistant to prescription antibiotic treatments that veterinarians prescribe.
+The reason many pet owners choose to use some of the best OTC dog skin infection treatments is that more and more dogs are becoming resistant to prescription antibiotic treatments that veterinarians prescribe.

-According to new research, veterinarians now often recommend using topical treatments for skin infections in dogs instead of the expensive, prescription-based antibiotics.
+According to new research, veterinarians now often recommend using topical treatments for skin infections in dogs instead of expensive, prescription-based antibiotics.

 “Although we’re used to thinking of topical products as adjunct treatments used in addition to antibiotics, that thinking has changed, and dermatologists are now advocating that topicals be used instead of antibiotics wherever possible”